Convincing the Stubborn to Accept Mental Health Care

 Phase Two – Denial: What?
 Me, depressed?
 No way!
 Sometimes a person needs repeated exposure to the same idea from various sources before the person accepts the idea.
 Be consistent and persistent.
 Enlist the help of family and friends.

-Phase Three – Resistance: Okay I'm depressed, but I don't need medication or professional help to solve my problems!
+Phase Three – Resistance: OK, I'm depressed, but I don't need medication or professional help to solve my problems!
 I will pray/meditate/eat organic foods to recover.
-I discussed this situation with my friend psychologist Walter Matweychuk.
+I discussed this situation with my friend, psychologist Walter Matweychuk.
 He suggested the following: Support the good life choices people are making, but suggest they do them in combination with professional help/medication.
-Think about this comparison - some people recover from serious infections without the use of antibiotics.
+Think about this comparison: Some people recover from serious infections without the use of antibiotics.
 Without antibiotics, however, infections take much longer to heal.
 Refusing antibiotics can put a person at greater risk for more serious infection, even death.
 Why not use all the resources at your disposal?
-Prayer/meditation/exercise/better nutrition AND cognitive behavior might cut recovery time in half.
+Prayer/meditation/exercise/better nutrition and cognitive behavioral therapy might cut recovery time in half.
 Add the right medication and recovery time might be halved again.

-Phase Four: Flakiness: I know I need to exercise, take my medication, sleep more to stay well, but I just don't feel like it.
+Phase Four – Flakiness: I know I need to exercise, take my medication, and sleep more to stay well, but I just don't feel like it.
 Remind the person that we're all human.
 Try to remember that every day is a do-over.
-Heck I go around the country talking about how I manage my depression and I fall off the wagon too.
+Heck, I go around the country talking about how I manage my depression and I fall off the wagon, too.
 I don't sleep enough.
-I get over committed.
-I promise myself time to meditate and then that time evaporates because I say "Yes" to something I don't want to do.
+I get overcommitted.
+I promise myself time to meditate and then that time evaporates because I say "yes" to something I don't want to do.
 Think Scarlett O'Hara: there's always tomorrow.
 Get out of bed and try again.

-For more information about Julie Hersh or speaking engagements, check out her website www.struckbyliving.com
+For more information about Julie Hersh or speaking engagements, visit struckbyliving.com.